Blubba8406/MCSR-1.16.1-any-glitchless/README.md

 ---
 <br>

+## Introduction

+    ⚠ Please consider that the project related to what you see here is only in the concept phase.
+    I take no responsibility for the accuracy and timeliness of the information provided here. ⚠

 hii there :)\
 Below you will find a list of resources to help you find your way around MCSR.\